Under 2 hours

 If you’re wondering why your kitchen sink is not draining, draining very slowly or giving off an odor, you may have a clog.
 It is important to be able to take care of a clog as soon as possible.
-If a blockage is allowed to build up, it can lead to burst pipes and an expensive visit from a professional plumber.
+If a blockage is allowed to build up, it can lead to burst pipes and a call to professional plumbing repair services for help.
 This guide reviews different methods for how to unclog a kitchen sink.

 Safety: Wear rubber gloves when clearing a clogged sink drain.